Do You or Someone You Know Need Help with a Crisis?

 - When the magistrate finds the criteria are met, s/he will issue an order for custody and transportation of the person alleged to be in need of examination and treatment (this person will be called the “respondent”).
 This is not an order of commitment yet.
 It authorizes a law enforcement officer to take the respondent into custody and to transport him to a doctor or other mental health professional for examination.
 (Custody is not for the purpose of arrest.
 It is for the respondent’s own safety and the safety of others, and to get him to the examiners who will determine if s/he needs treatment.)

 - A law enforcement officer will take the person to a facility for the examination.
-This may be to a Walk-in Center designated for this purpose or to a local hospital emergency department.
+This may be to a Behavioral Health Urgent Care Center designated for this purpose or to a local hospital emergency department.
 The magistrate will provide directions and further instructions to the petitioner.

-- If the examiner (doctor) finds the respondent meets the criteria for inpatient commitment, the staff of the crisis center or hospital emergency department will search for a bed in a psychiatric facility.
+- If the examiner (doctor) finds the respondent meets the criteria for inpatient commitment, the staff of the Behavioral Health Urgent Care Center or hospital emergency department will search for a bed in a psychiatric facility.
 This may take a short time and the patient may be admitted to a facility close to home.
-On the other hand, the person may be held for hours or even days in the crisis center or emergency department until a bed is available somewhere in the state.
+On the other hand, the person may be held for hours or even days in the urgent care center or emergency department until a bed is available somewhere in the state.
 Inpatient bed availability depends on numerous factors including the individual’s diagnosis and symptoms, financial resources, and the number of open beds at any particular time.

 - When a bed is available the person will again be transported by a law enforcement officer to the 24-hour inpatient facility.
 Another examination must be performed at admission or within 24 hours of arrival.